Simply-connected manifolds with large homotopy stable classes: Introduction

 \subsection{Acknowledgements}

-We would like to thank Manuel Krannich for advice about the homotopy sphere $\Sigma_Q$, specifically for drawing our attention to Section 2 of \cite{Krannich-Reinhold}, and Jens Reinhold for comments on an earlier draft of this paper.
+We would like to thank Manuel Krannich for advice about the homotopy sphere $\Sigma_Q$, Jens Reinhold for comments on an earlier draft of this paper, and Csaba Nagy for pointing out a mistake in a previous version of the proof of Theorem~\ref{thm:stable-classification}.

 MP is grateful to the Max Planck Institute for Mathematics in Bonn, where he was a visitor while this paper was written.
 MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.